rangle/webpack-workshop-part-two/slides/src/content/5-code-splitting.md

 Advantages:
 - Fewer style tags (older IE has a limit)
 - CSS SourceMap (with `devtool: "source-map"` and `css-loader?sourceMap`)
-- CSS requested in parallel
+- CSS requested in parallel and cached separate
-- CSS cached separate
 - Faster runtime (less code and DOM operations)

 Caveats: